 Some estimates say that almost half of all Facebook users age 18 to 34 check their Facebook accounts right when they wake up in the morning.
 Over a quarter even check their friends’ statuses before they get out of bed.
 Twitter addiction isn’t much better.
 One study says that over 20% of Twitter users use their accounts as their only means to find out the morning news.

 While there is a growing explosion of the use of social media and its addictive properties, there is a danger to its overuse as well.
 American workers and companies are feeling the wrath of overuse and unhealthy social media use during company time.
-It can be detrimental to your career as well which has the potential to impact your wallet.
+It can be detrimental to your career as well which has the potential to impact your wallet.40% of Generation Y worker would rather have social media access at work instead of a higher salary!Click To Tweet

 You Are Not Working

 Believe it or not, but your employer hired you to work.
 They didn’t hire you to update your Facebook status.
-While you are playing around on the internet and at different social media websites either on your work computer or your smart phone, you are not working or earning a profit for your employer’s business.
-This is the number one detriment to your career when it comes to social media websites at work.
-How much more productive could you be to your job if you didn’t update your status?
-How many more great ideas or new business leads could you have come up with during that time?
-We are all a function of what we accomplish at work, and you will accomplish less if you are not actively working.
+While you are playing around on the internet and on different social media websites either on your work computer or your smart phone, you are not working or earning a profit for your employer’s business.

 Take back control of your finances!